ce-atg/atg/README.md

 ## Data Quality & Governance
 The Customers source contains exact duplicate rows for the same `customer_id`.
 These are treated as ingestion artifacts and are deduplicated in the staging layer (`stg_customers`) to retain a single row per customer_id.

+In production, data quality issues would be operationalized through automated checks and alerts.
+Duplicate detection and enforcement of correct grain occur in the staging layer.
+Critical null checks (such as missing primary or foreign keys and required dates) would be implemented as tests and configured to alert on failure.
+Late-arriving or updated records would be handled via incremental processing based on timestamp fields (e.g., `updated_at`) so downstream models automatically reconcile changes without requiring full reloads.

 ## Scalability & Automation

 ## Tradeoffs & Design Decisions